HersheyArchives@30, Part 27: Hershey’s Kiss Streetlights

 The lights were officially lit and dedicated in a brief ceremony on December 23, 1963.
 Sam Hinkle was so closely associated with the project that the lights were soon christened “Hinkle’s Twinkles.”

-Today there are 107 streetlights (55 wrapped, 52 unwrapped) on Chocolate Avenue, and eight Kiss streetlights on Park Avenue between Chocolate Avenue and the railroad bridge.
+Today there are 105 streetlights (54 wrapped, 51 unwrapped) on Chocolate Avenue, and ten Kiss streetlights (five wrapped, five unwrapped) on Park Avenue between Chocolate Avenue and the railroad bridge.
 The Hershey Company has also installed them at each of their manufacturing plants.